shabin5785/docker-learnings/README.md

  - we can pass a "format " option with a formatting string to extract data from json output, like use it to extract data from inspect command

  - Continaers are by default created in their virutal network.
 This network cannot access host machine network.
 We then create a tunnel or link by using "-p" which maps a port from host to a port in virtual network.
 Now traffic is routed from virtual network to host network via this ports.
  Two ports in hostmachine cannot be used multiple times.

+ - "bridge" is the name of the default network created by docker that is NAT'ed to host ip